tushar5526/vispy-opengl/README.md

 where `out` and `in` are replaced by `varying` keywords, and `attributes` are used instead of `layout`

 You have to setup vispy for your project or use the `requirements.txt`

+**Vispy do not support structs in fragment shader** which  means something like `self.program['material.ambient'] is not gonna work.

+Will be continuing the tutorials on pyopengl now onwards.